micnic/simples/DOCUMENTATION.md

 space: number or string

-Writes preformatted data to the response stream and ends the response, implements the functionality of `JSON.stringify()` for arrays, booleans, numbers and objects, buffers and strings are sent as they are.
+Writes preformatted data to the connection stream and ends the connection, implements the functionality of `JSON.stringify()` for arrays, booleans, numbers and objects, buffers and strings are sent as they are.
 Should not be used with `.write()` or `.end()` methods, but `.write()` method can be used before.
 Should be used only once.

 ```javascript
 connection.send(['Hello', 'World']);